 In 2017 Yarra’s then-Mayor Amanda Stone and councillors signalled their commitment to seriously deal with climate change by signing on the Climate Emergency Declaration.
 It is vital that Yarra Council demonstrate this commitment through all levels of policy and its decision-making processes.
 We ask Yarra Council to be proactive in tackling the challenges of climate change.

 Trees are indeed the lungs and air-conditioners of the city, filtering air pollution and provided much-needed shade relief in heatwaves.
-As recognised in Yarra’s draft Urban Forest Strategy, many of Yarra’s much-loved street trees are approaching the of their natural life spans.
+As recognised in Yarra’s draft Urban Forest Strategy, many of Yarra’s much-loved street trees are approaching the end of their natural life spans.
 New tree selections will need to reflect changing growing conditions under climate change.
-In addition, the overall tree canopy needs increased by at least 25% by 2040 as recommended in the Yarra Urban Forest Strategy.
+In addition, the overall tree canopy needs to be increased by at least 25% by 2040 as recommended in the Yarra Urban Forest Strategy.
 This target will be challenging given the proportion of existing trees that are in decline, and the time taken for new trees to be planned, planted and maintained to maturity.
 Within the predominantly hard surfaces of the built environment, green space is critical in combatting the urban ‘heat island’ effect.
 Water-sensitive urban design and conversion of hard surfaces to permeable surfaces is needed to slow stormwater runoff in frequent extreme flooding events.

 YCAN recognises the difficulty of creating new green spaces in densely populated, highly built-up urban areas.
 We challenge Yarra Council to find creative new ways to increase green space such as through vertical gardens, green roofs, rain gardens, pocket parks and landscape-appropriate plantings of trees and drought-resilient gardens.
 We support planning policy that requires that land suitable for public open space be set aside as part of the design of development.
 We call upon Yarra Council to explicitly incorporate environmental planning and climate-change adaptation measures into into Local Area Place Making Studies (LAPMS) and Local Area Traffic Management Studies (LATMS).